AdaCore/spark2014/docs/lrm/source/packages.rst

 2. The Initial_Condition aspect shall follow the Abstract_State aspect and Initializes aspect if they are present.

-.. _tu-fe-initial_condition_aspects-03:
+.. _tu-nt-initial_condition_aspects-03:

-3. Each variable or indirectly referenced state abstraction in an Initial_Condition aspect of a package Q which is declared immediately within the visible part of Q shall be initialized during the elaboration of Q and be denoted by a ``name`` of an ``initialization_item`` of the Initializes aspect of Q.
+3. Rule removed.

 .. _etu-initial_condition_aspects-lr:

 .. centered:: **Static Semantics**

-.. _tu-nt-initial_condition_aspects-04:
+.. _tu-fe-pf-initial_condition_aspects-04:

-4. Rule removed.
+4. An Initial_Condition aspect is a sort of postcondition for the elaboration of both the specification and body of a package.
+If present on a package, then its *Boolean_*\ ``expression`` defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the elaboration of the package.
+[The expression of the Initial_Condition cannot denote a state abstraction.
+This means that to express properties of hidden state, functions declared in the visible part acting on the state abstractions of the package must be used.]

 .. _etu-initial_condition_aspects-ss: